 Purchase price ratio analysis.
 Lehman Brothers and McDonald Investments performed a purchase price ratio analysis based upon certain OfficeMax historical and projected financial statistics.
 Lehman Brothers and McDonald Investments used OfficeMax baseline projections in the purchase price ratio analysis.
 This analysis provides enterprise value and adjusted enterprise value multiples of key operating statistics for the implied transaction valuations based on (i) the \$7.18 closing price of OfficeMax common shares on July 11, 2003 and (ii) a range of prices per share from \$7.00 to \$11.00.
 Based on each of these share prices, Lehman Brothers and McDonald Investments calculated the ratio of OfficeMax's enterprise value to its LTM and projected annual sales, EBITDA and EBIT for the fiscal years 2003 and 2004.
 Lehman Brothers and McDonald Investments calculated enterprise value by adding OfficeMax's short and long-term debt to the sum of the market value of its common equity, the value of its preferred shares and the book value of its minority interest, and subtracting its cash and cash equivalents.
 Lehman Brothers and McDonald Investments also calculated the ratio of OfficeMax's adjusted enterprise value to its LTM EBITDAR.
-Lehman Brothers and McDonald Investments also calculated the ratio of OfficeMax's enterprise value to the present value of its operating lease obligations was calculated by discounting the future minimum lease payments due under non-cancelable leases using a 10% discount rate.
+Lehman Brothers and McDonald Investments also calculated the ratio of OfficeMax's enterprise value to its LTM EBITDAR.
+Lehman Brothers and McDonald Investments also calculated the ratio of OfficeMax's adjusted enterprise value to its under the present value of its operating lease obligations.
+The present value of the operating lease obligations was calculated by discounting the future minimum lease payments due under non-cancelable leases using a 10% discount rate.